 Katy Terry has 15 years of experience in the nonprofit and public sectors, and she has worked or volunteered with several groups focusing on education and training for marginalized populations.
 Katy has master's degrees in International Studies and Public Administration from the University of Washington and a BA in Russian from Columbia University.
 Katy currently works at King County Parks, and she is thrilled to help students have access to scholarships, having been helped by scholarships so much herself.

-Stephen Friend has over 20 years of business operational experience within the telecommunications industry.
-He holds a B.A. in Business Administration from Eastern Washington University, and is currently pursuing a certificate in culinary arts from South Seattle Community College.
-Stephen has found his first year with SEA as one of his most rewarding experiences.
-He sits on the Scholarship Review Committee, as well as tutors SEA students achieve their personal goal of obtaining their GED/COMPASS.
+Stephen Friend has over 20 years of business operations experience in private industry.
+He holds a B.A. in Business Administration, with a concentration in accounting, from Eastern Washington University, and is currently pursuing a culinary arts degree from South Seattle Community College.
+Stephen finds his involvement with SEA to be vitally important for the community at large, and recognizes the impact that organizations play in addressing the educational needs specific to our youth.
+He sits on the Scholarship Review Committee, and as his schedule permits, tutors SEA students to successfully obtain their GED/COMPASS.